 - How to Harvest and Use: Be sure to cut the leaves down to the base when harvesting.
 Harvest only 3 to 4 times during the first year.
 In the following years, cut plants back monthly.
 The flavor is best when used fresh, but they can also be dried or chopped up and frozen to store for later use.

 A delicious herb that adds great flavor to Italian and Mediterranean dishes and many soups.
+Oregano is a must-have addition to your indoor herb garden.
+Oregano plants are grown all over the world with different varieties that have their own unique taste profiles.

 - Light Requirements: Grows the best (and has the most flavor) when it gets as much direct full sun as possible, such as in a south-facing window.